StefanoBelli/blkdev-snapshot/README.md

 ### Snapshot

-The snapshot is concretely made from a FS-independent part.
+The snapshot is concretely made from a FS-independent part (extensibility reasons).

 Key functions for the FS-specific part implementors to use are exported, those are:
  * The ```bdsnap_test_device``` function will be used to determine if the device needs the snapshot, it is very "light" to execute and executed on early stages.